Buying Foreign Real Estate with your IRA

 When you buy foreign real estate in an IRA with a mortgage, some of the profits generated will be “Unrelated Business Income” and you’ll pay Unrelated Business Income Tax to the US IRS.
 UBI is taxed at about 35% and applies to both rental profits and capital gains.

-In order to avoid this 35% penalty for using leverage in the purchase of foreign real estate, you can setup a UBIT blocker corporation.
+In order to avoid this 35% penalty for using leverage in the purchase of the foreign real estate, you can setup a UBIT blocker corporation.
 For more on this, see: Using Leverage in an IRA Offshore.